CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 ### Redistribute Neighbor

-The Cumulus Linux layer 3 {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux-41/Layer-3/Redistribute-Neighbor/" text="Redistribute Neighbor">}} feature helps modernise your campus network to make it more resilient, maximize utilisation, and eliminate the use of the Spanning Tree Protocol (STP).
+The Cumulus Linux layer 3 {{<kb_link url="cumulus-linux-41/Layer-3/Redistribute-Neighbor/" text="Redistribute Neighbor">}} feature helps modernise your campus network to make it more resilient, maximize utilisation, and eliminate the use of the Spanning Tree Protocol (STP).

 Redistribute neighbor provides a way for IP subnets to span racks without forcing the end hosts to run a routing protocol by redistributing the Address Resolution Protocol (ARP) table (Linux IP neighbor table) into a dynamic routing protocol, such as OSPF or BGP.
 The host routes continue to be advertised into the routing domain as /32 prefix routes.
 Routing protocols can achieve reachability by routing on the Longest Prefix Match (LPM) based on these /32 host routes.